 In an emergency

-If you are in immediate danger, please call the police on 000.
+If you are in immediate danger, please call 000 for police or ambulance help.

 If you use the National Relay Service, options for connecting with services can be found here.